Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Experimentation and evaluation

 \subsubsection{Overview of Quality Results}

-In Figure~\ref{fig:resultsComplete}, an overview of the quality results of the $8200$ models generated for each log is given.
-Fitness and simplicity remain rather stable, with fitness being generally high and simplicity values clustering around $0.5$ (which we consider a good value, recall Definition~\ref{def:simplicity}).
+In Figure~\ref{fig:resultsComplete}, an overview of the quality results of the $6300$ models generated for each log is given.
+Fitness and simplicity remain rather stable, with fitness being generally high and simplicity values clustering between $2$ and $3$ arcs per transition on average, which we consider a good value.
 On the other hand, precision and activity-coverage, and by extension the harmonic means \texttt{HM} and $F_1$, vary a lot for the discovered models.
 This clearly indicates that the choice of parameters has a strong impact on these quality aspects.

-While we discovered only $7$ unique models for \texttt{Orders}, there were $35$ unique models found for \texttt{RTFM}, $43$ for \texttt{Teleclaims} and $191$ for \texttt{Sepsis}.
+While we discovered only $5$ unique models, i.e., models with different behavior, for \texttt{Orders}, there were $29$ unique models found for \texttt{RTFM}, $34$ for \texttt{Teleclaims} and $160$ for \texttt{Sepsis}.
 The quality results and frequencies of a selected subset of the discovered Petri nets are given in Table~\ref{tab:fm:modelsOverview}.
 Additionally, we provide the same results for the models discovered by the Inductive Miner infrequent (IMf) with default settings as implemented in ProM~\cite{Prom} and the models discovered by the eST-Miner with $\tau=1.0$ (comparable to region theory results).
-Our approach can discover models with \texttt{HM} and $F_1$ scores that clearly outperform IMf with default settings as well as eST with $\tau=1.0$ on the two real-life event logs.
+Our approach can discover models with \texttt{HM} and $F_1$ scores that clearly outperform IMf with default settings as well as eST-Miner with $\tau=1.0$ on the two real-life event logs.
 For the two artificial event logs results are comparable.
 A detailed comparison of these models follows at the end of this section.